viyengar02/energy-api/README.md

 python3 -m venv /path/to/new/virtual/environment
 source /path/to/new/virtual/environment/bin/activate
 # source /Users/varun/Desktop/classes_fall\ 24-25/senior\ design/emps-env

+# yo do this shit on 8001 not 8000 cause you fucked something up mysteriously
 ```
 * Navigate to the root directory of the emps-api repository and install dependencies